alexeygrigorev/mlwiki.org/index.php/Sample_Size_Estimation.md

 ---
-title: "Sample Size Estimation"
 layout: default
 permalink: /index.php/Sample_Size_Estimation
+tags:
+- statistical-tests
+- statistics
+title: Sample Size Estimation
 ---

-# Sample Size Estimation

 ## Sample Size
 When we need to estimate the size of a sample?
 - For [Confidence Intervals](Confidence_Intervals) we want to know how much we need to sample to get some Margin of Error